March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 33:48

-Dogen Zenji explains about washing the robe.
-How can you wash the robe, in Shobogenzo?
-Using [water with ashes].
+Dogen Zenji explains about washing the robe in Shobogenzo: how you can wash the robe using [water with ashes].
 In ancient time we didn’t have soap, so using [water with ashes].
-I don’t want to explain this one, so I want to explain [using] your washing machine.
+I don’t want to explain this [way], I want to explain [using] your washing machine.

 And then, when you put the water in [with] the dirty clothes, then next, what do you do?